 Variable and floating rate securities generally are less sensitive to interest rate changes but may decline in value if their interest rates do not rise as much, or as quickly, as interest rates in general.
 Conversely, floating rate securities will not generally increase in value if interest rates decline.
-Inverse floating rate securities may decrease in value if interest rates increase.
 Inverse floating rate securities may also exhibit greater price volatility than a fixed rate obligation with similar credit quality.
 When a Fund holds variable or floating rate securities, a decrease (or, in the case of inverse floating rate securities, an increase) in market interest rates will adversely affect the income received from such securities and the net asset value of the Fund's shares.

-A wide variety of factors can cause interest rates to rise (e.q., central bank monetary policies, inflation rates, general economic conditions, etc.).
+A wide variety of factors can cause interest rates to rise (e.g., central bank monetary policies, inflation rates, general economic conditions, etc.).
 This is especially true under current economic conditions because interest rates are at historically low levels.
 Thus, the Funds currently face a heightened level of interest rate risk, especially since the Federal Reserve Board has begun tapering its quantitative easing program.